hashicorp/terraform-provider-hcp/docs/resources/project.md

 subcategory: "Cloud Platform"
 description: |-
   The project resource manages a HCP Project.
+  The user or service account that is running Terraform when creating a hcp_project resource must have roles/Admin on the specified organization.
 ---

 # hcp_project (Resource)

 The project resource manages a HCP Project.

+The user or service account that is running Terraform when creating a `hcp_project` resource must have `roles/Admin` on the specified organization.

 ## Example Usage